foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-custom.md

 All the Classic Customs have a common attribute.
 They are all close to a model the Gibson Les Paul Custom Shop produced.
 Many of them mimic the fantastic Black Beauty with an ebony finish.
-That's the reason why they wear multi-binding clothes.
+That's the reason why they wear 7-ply binding clothes.
 They look to be tributes to the original Les Paul Custom Black Beauty.
-The original Classic Custom from 2007 can be seen as a tribute the <a href="https://web.archive.org/web/20230727062646/https://www.gibson.com/en-US/Electric-Guitar/CUSGJ5555/Ebony-2-Pickup" target=_blank>1957's Les Paul Custom</a>.
+The first Classic Custom from 2007 can be seen as a tribute the <a href="https://web.archive.org/web/20230727062646/https://www.gibson.com/en-US/Electric-Guitar/CUSGJ5555/Ebony-2-Pickup" target=_blank>1957's Les Paul Custom</a>.
 The guitar also had a brass truss rod cover with the words `Les Paul` engraved on it.

 ### A tribute to the Les Paul Custom